Azure/batch-shipyard/docs/94-batch-shipyard-major-version-migration.md

 to the current working directory, i.e., `.`, if no other configuration file options are specified.

+### Behavioral Changes
+#### Azure File Mounts
+Azure File mounts now mount directly to the host instead of on a per-container invocation basis.
+A side-effect of this change means that the Azure File share is now visible for all users on the host and container invocations.
+This change was necessitated due to the unsupported Docker Azure File Volume driver and issues with concurrent tasks mounting the same file share.

 ### General Configuration Changes
 #### `input_data` with `azure_storage`
 Due to the migration to `blobxfer 1.0.0`, any specification with data